Green Party of the United States: 2020s

 Howie Hawkins announced his candidacy for President in the 2020 United States presidential election on April 3, 2019, seeking the Green nomination, and later became the nominee.

 On August 17, 2024, Jill Stein and Butch Ware officially became the 2024 Green Party's nominees for President and Vice President, winning 267 out of the 287 Green delegate votes at their national convention.
 Their campaign primarily focused on social justice reforms, labor rights, healthcare, economic restructuring, and demilitarizing.
 The party also campaigned heavily on ending American aid to Israel during the Gaza war and particularly attacked Democratic candidates Joe Biden and Kamala Harris.

+In 2024, the party ceased to be a member of the Global Greens organization of world-wide green parties.
+The European Green Party broke ties with the US Green Party, citing concerns about the American party's position on the War in Ukraine, its relationship to other authoritarian regimes, and Stein's potential spoiler status in the election.
+The Party rejoined the Global Greens in 2026.

 The Stein/Ware ticket came in third place, securing 862,049 votes.

 On February 3, Butch Ware announced that he would be campaigning to become the Governor of California in the 2026 California gubernatorial election.

 On August 29, former presidential candidate Jill Stein spoke at and attended the second annual People's Conference for Palestine.
 She spoke in favor of the UN imposing an arms embargo, trade boycott, divestment, and utilizing the United Nations Protection Force.